mnie-fallback/MNie.github.io/_posts/2017-12-13-migrationFromOldToNewProjectFile.md

 Hey,

-Recently, in my work I encountered problem of adding a nugget packege which targets .net standard to a project which targes .net framework.
+Recently, in my work I encountered problem of adding a nuget packege which targets .net standard to a project which targets .net framework.
 This caused problems when compiling the project.
 In search of a possible solution I found an [issue on github](https://github.com/dotnet/standard/issues/410).

 Due to this, I decided to migrate old csproj/fsproj files in libraries and console apps (windows services).
-However, in project which contains msbuild tasks inside of a project file, or web projects, I decided to switch from operating on packages.config and project file for nuget packages to only a packagereference in project file.
+However, in project which contains msbuild tasks inside of a project file, or web projects, I decided to switch from operating on packages.config and project file for nuget packages to a packagereference in project file.
 Each of such packagereference contains information about the version and name of a package.

 I started by moving information about nuget packages from packages.config files + cs/fsprojs to packagereferences in cs/fsproj.
 It based on adding the following entry to the csproj file: